MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L03_Deploy_host_pools_and_hosts_with_ARM_templates_ADDS.md

    > **Note**: A registration token is required to authorize a host to join the pool.
 The value of token's expiration date must be between one hour and one month from the current date and time.

-#### Task 5: Add hosts to the existing Azure Windows Virtual Desktop host pool by using an Azure Resource Manager template
+#### Task 5: Add hosts to the existing Azure Virtual Desktop host pool by using an Azure Resource Manager template

-1. From your lab computer, in the same web browser window, open another web browser tab and navigate to the GitHub Azure RDS templates repository page [ARM Template to Add sessionhosts to an existing Windows Virtual Desktop hostpool](https://github.com/Azure/RDS-Templates/tree/master/ARM-wvd-templates/AddVirtualMachinesToHostPool).
+1. From your lab computer, in the same web browser window, open another web browser tab and navigate to the GitHub Azure RDS templates repository page [ARM Template to Add sessionhosts to an existing Azure Virtual Desktop hostpool](https://github.com/Azure/RDS-Templates/tree/master/ARM-wvd-templates/AddVirtualMachinesToHostPool).
-1. On the **ARM Template to Add sessionhosts to an existing Windows Virtual Desktop hostpool** page, select **Deploy to Azure**.
+1. On the **ARM Template to Add sessionhosts to an existing Azure Virtual Desktop hostpool** page, select **Deploy to Azure**.
 This will automatically redirect the browser to the **Custom deployment** blade in the Azure portal.
 1. On the **Custom deployment** blade, select **Edit parameters**.
 1. On the **Edit parameters** blade, select **Load file**, in the **Open** dialog box, select **\\\\AZ-140\\AllFiles\\Labs\\02\\az140-23_azuremodifyhp23.parameters.json**, select **Open**, and then select **Save**.
 1. Back on the **Custom deployment** blade, specify the following settings (leave others with their existing values):